Maria's area development, Helsinki

 The Ministry of the Environment selected 15 pilot projects as recipients of financial support for carbon footprint calculation and reporting.
 The projects included public and private construction projects across Finland.
 The Hyvän Olon Keskus in Pudasjärvi was also granted financial support for piloting the method.

 “It is a very interesting opportunity for us to participate in the development of this national calculation method, deepen our understanding and obtain the latest information on our project.
 YIT will be involved in the full life cycle of the Hyvän Olon Keskus, and we are eager to identify opportunities for reducing the carbon footprint and also to take advantage of the results of the carbon footprint calculation in the design, implementation and maintenance of subsequent projects,” says Marko Palonen, Regional Director, Building Construction, Northern Finland at YIT.

 “Log construction is an ecological choice thanks to its long service life, making it perfect for public spaces.
 In addition, the life-cycle model enables us to comprehensively ensure the functionality of the site and the service level required by the operations in an eco-friendly manner.
 We have solid experience in life-cycle projects, and this significant project serves as a continuation to the well-being centre constructed in Sodankylä using the life-cycle model,” says Hannu Soikkeli, Director of Life Cycle Projects at YIT.

-The construction of the multifunctional centre began in August 2019 and the building will be commissioned in September 2021.
+The construction of the multifunctional centre began in August 2019 and the building was commissioned in September 2021.